cristian-guerrero/legion-go-tricks/README.md

   - you can manually set 60Hz, see [here](#force-enable-60hz).
 60Hz seems to be bugfree and fully functional.
   - 144Hz has additional bugs, 60Hz is fully functional right now
     - you can read more details about the 144Hz bugs in the [Known Bugs](#known-bugs) section
+    - (update) usable workaround here: https://github.com/aarron-lee/LegionGoRefreshRate/
+      - the workaround does have some caveats, read the README in the repo for details
 ## Known Bugs

 - HHD (Dualsense Emulator) - It should now hide the Xbox controller in steam input, and only show the Dualsense Edge.